A Lesson From Sales

-When a salesperson uses the power of silence in a negotiation, that silence adds pressure to whoever they are negotiating with.
-Let’s face it: Salespeople are gregarious and like to talk to people and fill any space.
-It’s part of their charm and quite often, it’s an effective way to build customer relationships.
+When a salesperson uses the power of silence in a negotiation, it adds pressure to whoever they are negotiating with.
+Salespeople are gregarious and like to talk to people and fill any space.
+It’s part of their charm and an effective way to build customer relationships.

-Yet there is a time during any sale when you need to stop talking.
-To zip your lips or swallow your tongue.
-That time comes when your customer gives you the signal that you won, you’ve convinced them.
+Yet there is a time during any sale when you need to stop talking and let the power of silence do its work.
+That time comes when your customer gives you the signal that you won.
 They’re ready to provide you with the order.
 The temptation, of course, is to keep talking — to show your customer how much value they are getting by making that order.

-My advice to you if you find yourself in this situation is: Stop.
+If you find yourself in this situation: Stop.
 Talking.

 Wait, There’s More!

 So many people make the mistake of talking after they’ve already got the order.
-Once you hear magic words like, “Yes, this sounds great.
+Once you hear “Yes, this sounds great.
 What are our next steps?” stop talking.
 But I can’t tell you how often I’ve heard a salesperson follow these words with something like, “Wait, I haven’t even told you the best part!”
 The salesperson has accumulated so much knowledge about how excellent their product is that they can’t help sharing it.
+In this case, the power of silence is in letting a win be a win, even if there’s more you could say.

-If I hear this, I can’t help but cringe and try to hide my face behind my hands.
+If I hear this, I can’t help but cringe.
 Why?
-Because once you have the sale, the only other outcome is negative: You can only lose the sale from this point on.
+Because once you have the sale, the only other outcome is negative.

 Case in point: I remember a situation where I was watching a salesperson in action selling large, expensive pieces of capital equipment we made for the utility industry.
 This salesperson was brilliant, they knocked it out of the park.
-The client sat there in awe and amazement.
+The client sat there in awe.
 They were ready to sign anything we slid across the table to them.
 But can you guess what happened?

 I watched the salesperson’s face shift from utter confidence to panic.
-A sure thing had just become a disaster.
+The thrill of the sale won out to the power of silence and a sure thing just became a disaster.

 Enough Is Enough

 The goal of any sales discussion is to provide enough information for your client to decide and close a deal.
 You don’t need anything more than that.
-You can only lose when you stretch things out from there.
+You can only lose if you don’t exercise the power of silence.

 Strangely enough, a similar dynamic can unfold anytime someone pitches a superior, like a CEO, with a new plan.